phahulin/auto-restart/README.md

 export AR_RESTART=1                             # switch to quickly enable/disable restarts
 export AR_NOTIFY=1                              # switch to quickly enable/disable notifications
 ```
+7. if `AR_USE_LOCK=1` script will create `.ar.lock` file on startup that will prevent multiple instances of the script to be runnnig at the same time
-7. exit code of this script is
+8. exit code of this script is
     * `0` if test passed
     * `1` if test failed, but restart wasn't triggered
     * `2` if restart was or should have been triggered (depending on value of `AR_RESTART`)
     * `3` if initial validation failed and one of `*-command` files doesn't exist or is empty
+    * `4` if lock file exists so script didn't run
-8. files in `logs/` subfolder can be rotated freely. `ar-fails` and `ar-restarts` files should be preserved, or at least their tailing lines
+9. files in `logs/` subfolder can be rotated freely.
+Files `ar-fails` and `ar-restarts`, or at least their tailing lines, should be preserved.